ibm-cloud-docs/secrets-manager/tutorials/access-storage.md

 - [Install the {{site.data.keyword.secrets-manager_short}} CLI plug-in](/docs/secrets-manager?topic=secrets-manager-cli-plugin-secrets-manager-cli).
 - [Download and install jq](https://stedolan.github.io/jq/){: external}.

-   `jq` helps you slice up JSON data.
+   `jq` helps you slice and filter JSON data.
 You use `jq` in this tutorial to grab and use stored environment variables.

 ## Set up your environment
 {: #access-cos-configure-env}